Perceptual User Interfaces Logo

 Biography

 Susanne Hindennach is a PhD student in the Perceptual User Interfaces group since June 2020.
 She holds a Bachelor’s degree in Cognitive Science from the University of Osnabrück and a Master’s degree in Clinical and Experimental Neuroscience from the University of Cologne.
-After her studies, she worked as a data science consultant for three years, where she got her hands on data from various industries.
-Returning to research, she is interested in understanding and modelling concepts about human interaction such as Theory of Mind.
+In her PhD, she analyses mind attribution in explanations about AI systems on the one hand, and, on the other hand, she investigates new XAI methods that provide explanations about the humans involved in building the AI system.
+As such, the goal of her PhD is to redirect Theory of Mind away from the AI systems and towards the human minds behind AI.

 Teaching